SlavSquatSuperstar/mayonez-engine-2d/README.md

 code of this program is freely available to access, run, share, and modify forever.

 Any forks of this project must also be distributed under the same license and may not be used in or made into any proprietary (closed-source) applications.
-Forks may still be monetized, as long as the code is open to the public.
+Forks may still be monetized, as long as the code is open to end users.
 See [LICENSE.txt](LICENSE.txt) or read the [online version]((https://www.gnu.org/licenses/gpl-3.0.html)) for more details.